 - you must have a current fire insurance policy on your home for an amount not less than the current BC Assessment value.

-For more information, visit www.sbr.gov.bc.ca/rpt or contact the nearest Service BC-Government Agent office, or the Finance Department at City Hall.
+For more information, visit The Province of BC's Tax Deferment Website or contact the nearest Service BC-Government Agent office.